anyuzer/draft-ra-wiki/development/starter-kits.md

 No one team owns the starter kits.
 They are worked on collaboratively, with an open-source pull-request model.
 The standards are managed through the weekly [Architecture Forum](https://github.com/telusdigital/architecture-forum), on [#TechMondays](https://telusdigital.atlassian.net/wiki/display/techmondays/Schedule).

+The starter kit projects are designed to be [named anything](https://github.com/telusdigital/telus-isomorphic-starter-kit/blob/master/CLONING.md)), and be [deployed to any OpenShift project](https://github.com/telusdigital/telus-isomorphic-starter-kit/blob/master/openshift/README.md).
+We are working on [shippy](../delivery/shippy.md) to expedite the creation of projects in GitHub, using starter kit templates.

 ## Who

 Everyone!